-What Happens to Repurchased Stock
+What Happens to Buyback Stock

-The Good and the Bad of Share Repurchases
+The Good and Bad of Share Buybacks

 The Future of Treasury Stock

-Some think it should reflect the market value of the company's shares as, theoretically, the company could sell them on the open market or use them to buy other firms, converting them back into cash or productive assets.
+Some think it should reflect the current market value of the firm's shares.
+At least, in theory, the firm could sell the shares on the open market for that price or use them to buy other firms, converting them back into cash or useful assets.
 This thinking has yet to prevail.